credibledoc/credible-doc/log-combiner/log-combiner/README.md

 # Module log-combiner
-This module is a simple command-line tool for merging log files with different format of lines timestamps to a single file or InputStream with lines sorted by timestamps.
+This module creates a simple command-line tool for merging log files with different format of lines timestamps to a single file or InputStream with lines sorted by timestamps.